 Fondue is the ultimate ways to play with food.
 It’s upscale enough to serve at a dinner party with adults and fun enough to enjoy with kids.
 I have even been known to serve it fireside while camping (story for another day).
-This German Beer Cheddar Fondue is great for any occasion.
-A German Hefeweizen, sharp cheddar, and Gruyere cheeses melt together into a bowl of deliciousness.
+This Cheddar Cheese Fondue recipe is great for any occasion.
+A German Hefeweizen, sharp cheddar, and Gruyere cheeses melt together into a bowl of delicious beer cheese fondue.
 I know you are going to enjoy this!!!
 Get ready!

 Readers sometimes ask where I get my recipe ideas.
 Sometimes, I’ll find published recipes or things on TV that I want to try.
 Other times I will eat something while traveling that I want to recreate at home.
 Those are really my favorite kind of travel souvenirs.
 Those foods and flavors from our travels keep the memories alive because they remind us of places and people.

-Recently, I went to Disney World for the Type A Parent East Conference.
+Recently, I went to Disney World for a work event with a few girlfriends.
 It was a great trip and I learned a ton.
 Best of all I got to go into the parks and save fun with friends, new and old.
 A few of my roommates and I went into EPCOT for their Food and Wine Festival on several nights.
 We ate and drank our way around the world.
 Actually we only made it about half way around the world Showcase pavilion before we were stuffed.
 But we had a BLAST “Half Way Around the World!

 One of my favorite dishes at the Food and Wine Festival was a Canadian Cheddar Cheese Soup.
 This soup was “HEAVEN” in a bowl.
 (I would share a picture but I don’t have one.
 It was so good, it was gone before I could pull out the camera.)
 Served with a pretzel roll, you could dip the it and soak up all the deliciously or eat it with a spoon.
 Either way, it required a moment of silence while enjoying it.
 It was that good!